hzhou/MyDef_Book/c_function.md

 ```
 $fcall has to be either followed by function name (doesn't matter what the rest of the line is) or in the form of "var=functionName(...)".

 I should mention that MyDef is able to automatically include all fncode as functions.
-We can enable that by adding a page atribute "autolist: 1":
+We can enable that by adding a page attribute "autolist: 1":
 ```
 fncode: test
     $print Hello world!